dokinqs/event-project/README.md

 ## Installatin Instructions
 - npm install on the root folder
 - yarn install inside the client folder
-- psql -f db/shcema.psql
+- psql -f db/schema.psql
 - psql -f db/seed.sql

 ## MVP
 - API
 - CRUD
 - Auth
+- Likes

 ## Post MVP
 - Styling
 - Search bar
 - Comments
-- Google (Places or Maps) API
 - Show the map with a marker pointing to the location of all the events

 ## Workflow